Prominent lawyer shot and hurt months after wife, son slain

 ESTILL, S.C.
-(AP) — A lawyer from a prominent South Carolina legal family who found his wife and son shot to death at their home three months ago was shot and wounded Saturday after he had car trouble on a lonely rural road, a family attorney said.
+(AP) — A lawyer from a prominent South Carolina legal family who found his wife and son shot to death at their home three months ago was shot in the head and wounded Saturday after he had car trouble on a lonely rural road, a family attorney said.

-Alex Murdaugh was heading to Charleston when his car had stopped on Salkehatchie Road in Hampton County and someone shot him, his lawyer Jim Griffin told The State newspaper.
+Alex Murdaugh was heading to Charleston when his car had stopped on Salkehatchie Road in Hampton County, his lawyer Jim Griffin told The State newspaper.

+A truck passed Murdaugh on the road before turning around and then someone in the vehicle shot him, Griffin added.
+The lawyer said he received that information from Murdaugh’s brother, Randy.

-Murdaugh was taken to the hospital, said Griffin, who didn’t know how badly he was hurt.
-Griffin said he had talked to another family member.
+Murdaugh was airlifted to the Medical University of South Carolina hospital in Charleston, said Griffin, who didn’t know how many times he was shot.

-The State Law Enforcement Division said it was investigating a shooting in Hampton County, but wouldn’t confirm Murdaugh was the victim or give any other information.
+The State Law Enforcement Division, South Carolina’s top law enforcement agency, confirmed the shooting Saturday, but released no further details.
 Local deputies referred questions to the state police.

+“The Murdaugh family has suffered through more than any one family can ever imagine,” said a statement released by Murdaugh relatives Saturday evening.
+“We expect Alex to recover and ask for your privacy while he recovers.”

 Murdaugh, 53, found his wife and son shot to death at their Colleton County home on June 7.
 No arrests have been made, and state police have released little information, even going to court to fight public records requests.